yu-lab-vt/AQuA2-Cloud/readme.md

       ```

 6. **Make sure you did steps 4 and 5 first.** Create the AQuA2-Cloud image.

+      First, navigate to the project folder in an administrative/root terminal if you haven't already done so.
+Then, run:

       ```python
       docker build -t aqua2-cloud .